m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 - **Low delay:** In theory, it is possible to design protocols that have consistently high throughput assuming infinite buffer.
 Essentially, we could just keep sending the packets to the network and they will get stored in the buffer and will eventually get delivered.
 However, it will lead to long queues in the network leading to delays.
 Thus, applications that are sensitive to network delays such as video conferencing will suffer.
 Thus, we want the network delays to be small.

 - **Fast convergence:** The idea here is that a flow should be able to converge to its fair allocation fast.
-This is important as a typical network’s workload is composed a lot of short flows and few long flows.
+This is important as a typical network's workload is composed a lot of short flows and few long flows.
 If the convergence to fair share is not fast enough, the network will still be unfair for these short flows.

 ## Congestion control flavors: E2E vs Network-assisted